 Most Americans that are looking to purchase a life insurance policy aren’t in their early 30s to mid 40s, and even those who are, may not be in perfect health!

-A lot of Americans who are interested in purchasing a life insurance policy are going to be a lot older than the “clients” being portrayed in these commericials.
-Plus it safe to say a many of them will also be carrying a few “extra pounds” and/or taking several prescription medications which these commericals don’t like to talk about as well.
+A lot of Americans who are interested in purchasing a life insurance policy are going to be older than the “clients” being portrayed in these commericials.
+Plus it safe to say a many of them will also be carrying a few “extra pounds” and/or taking several prescription medications which these commericals don’t like to talk abou.

 Which is why, we wanted to take a moment and discuss the top 21 reasons why an individual might be denied a life insurance policy (or be forced to pay more for their coverage than they were hoping for) and highlight some of the steps you can take to change this outcome in the future.